BorisNaydenov/BorisNaydenov/README.md

 <br>

 :hand: Hi, I’m @BorisNaydenov.

-Watch me in а relaxed [YouTube video :)](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT)
+ 📹: See me in а relaxed [YouTube video :)](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT)

- 👀 Look at my projects in Repositories - Data, Finance, Marketing.
+ 🧮: Look at my projects in Repositories - Data Analytics, Marketing and more.

-👀 How to Contact me:                <a href="mailto:borissnaydenov@gmail.com">Email</a> , <a href="https://www.linkedin.com/in/boris-naydenov/">LinkedIn</a> .
+ 🐦: How to Contact me:                <a href="mailto:borissnaydenov@gmail.com">Email</a> , <a href="https://www.linkedin.com/in/boris-naydenov/">LinkedIn</a> .
 [Reserve a 20 min slot](https://calendar.app.google/eNwAEaZ4HGrDLoR4A).